The Best and Worst US Airports for Cheap International Flights

 • Morocco for $444 roundtrip

 Chicago’s O’Hare airport is one of the busiest airports in the world.
-It’s a hub for both United and American and a focus city for Spirit Airlines (the presence of Spirit helps increase competition, but Going doesn’t send deals on that airline, for a number of reasons).
+It’s a hub for both United and American and a focus city for Frontier and Spirit Airlines (the presence of Frontier and Spirit help increase competition, but Going doesn’t send deals on those airlines, for a number of reasons).

 O’Hare offers nonstop service to more than 50 international destinations on more than 45 airlines.
 The abundance of international airlines and routes means pretty healthy competition, and the frequency of flights to the rest of the US means that if you can’t fly direct to a major destination from Chicago, chances are you can get there with one connection—and both of those things mean lots of deals for travelers.